What is the ratio aspect?

 The influence of the ratio aspect on navigation

-On the other hand, the Carver type wings with more moderate aspect ratios will allow you to evolve and turn much more than a Flyer type wing which will have a better glide and a better flight.
+On the other hand, Carver type wings with more moderate aspect ratios will allow you to evolve, to turn much more than a Flyer type wing which will have a better glide and a better flight.

 In windfoil, there is a search for lift in light airs.
-So you have to work with higher aspect ratios to minimize drag and have maximum lift.
-In slalom we are looking for forgiveness and manoeuvrability so we have to work with slightly weaker ratio aspects
+It is therefore necessary to work with higher aspect ratios to minimize drag and have maximum lift.
+In slalom, we are looking for tolerance and maneuverability, so we have to work with slightly weaker ratio aspects

 For the wingfoil it’s exactly the same, you want to make the wave a Carver will be perfect, you can take it in all directions, it will never stall.
 On the other hand, on flatter water for pumping or for slalom wing practice, a Flyer will be perfect with a higher aspect ratio.
 Less drag compared to lift, so more speed and more long flights.